Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Mixed-Criticality RSMA (Stage 1)

-The UEs apply a criticality-aware version of RSMA, similar to the one we proposed in \cite{karacora2022ratesplitting}, to communicate their mixed-criticality data to the APs.
-In conventional RSMA, the transmit data is split into common and private message streams, and jointly transmitted using superposition coding.
-Employing a successive interference cancellation (SIC) strategy, all receivers decode the common message to mitigate interference, while the private message is exclusively decoded by the UE's associated receiver.
-In our proposed mixed-criticality RSMA-based uplink transmission scheme (denoted as MC-RSMA \cite{karacora2022ratesplitting}) the HC data is encoded as common message, leveraging its inherent reliability in two ways: (1) The common message is decoded first, whereas private message decoding depends on the cancellation of the common message, hence suffering from error propagation.
-(2) Since the common stream is decoded by multiple APs, RSMA can serve as a resource-efficient way to establish multi-connectivity in the uplink, thereby improving robustness against link blockage.
-Thus, if a link to one of the APs is weakened due to the temporary unavailability of the LoS path, the HC message stream can still be decoded with high probability via unaffected links, enhancing reliability through spatial macro-diversity.
-At Stage 1 of the resilience framework, which is deployed in normal operation mode, this scheme improves robustness for critical data, while conserving resources for non-critical transmissions.\looseness-1
+In Stage 1, the UEs apply a criticality-aware multi-connectivity scheme, similar to the one we proposed in \cite{karacora2022ratesplitting}, to communicate their mixed-criticality data to the APs.
+While related to RSMA, the novelty of the proposed approach lies in its application as a flexible multi-/single-connectivity scheme designed to enhance blockage robustness.
+In conventional RSMA, the transmit data is split into common and private message streams, which are jointly transmitted using superposition coding.
+By employing a successive interference cancellation (SIC) strategy, multiple receivers decode the common stream to mitigate interference, while the private stream is exclusively decoded by the UE's associated receiver and treated as noise by others.
+This strategy enables efficient interference management and enhances overall spectral efficiency \cite{mao2022rate}.
+In contrast, our mixed-criticality uplink scheme (denoted as MC-RSMA \cite{karacora2022ratesplitting}) splits each user's data based on service criticality.
+HC data is transmitted such that it can be decoded by multiple APs, analogous to the common stream in RSMA, whereas LC data is decoded only by the designated AP, similar to private message handling.
+Thereby, this scheme enhances the reliability of HC data transmission in two ways: (1) The HC message is decoded first, whereas LC message decoding depends on the cancellation of the HC message, hence suffering from error propagation.
+(2) Since the HC stream is decoded by multiple APs, this scheme inherently leverages spatial macro-diversity in the uplink to improve robustness against blockage-induced link failures.
+Thus, if a link to one of the APs is weakened due to the temporary unavailability of the LoS path, the HC message stream can still be recovered with high probability via unaffected links.
+At Stage 1 of the resilience framework, which is deployed in normal operation mode, this selective redundancy improves robustness for critical data, while conserving resources for non-critical transmissions.

 We apply superposition coding at the UE to jointly transmit both data streams.
 Thus, the transmit signal of UE $i$ is given by: